Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 “The courses offered as part of the DAEU-B program were of very high quality.
 I was able to fill in the gaps in my knowledge and earn a bachelor’s degree in just one year, which is no small feat.”

-During her year in the DAEU-B program, her science courses—particularly biology—reinforced her desire to specialize in this field.
+During her year of study in the DAEU-B program, her science classes—particularly biology—reinforced her desire to specialize in this field.

 "Since it went so well, I decided to pursue a bachelor's degree in Life and Environmental Sciences (SVSE) at the Faculty of Sciences at the University of Montpellier."